 Hoa Lo Prison Relic is open from 8 in the morning until 5 in the evening.
 The tickets cost 30.000 VND.
 If you are a student, you get a 50% discount.
 Kids below 15 years old get discounted tickets too.
-Take note, visiting Hoa Lo Prison Relic requires you to wear elegant clothes before entering.
+Visiting Hoa Lo Prison Relic requires you to wear elegant clothes before entering.

 St. Joseph’s Cathedral

-Visiting Saint Joseph Cathedral is a thing to do in Hanoi if you love architecture, are catholic, or history enthusiast.
+Visiting Saint Joseph Cathedral is a thing to do in Hanoi if you love architecture, are catholic, or are a history enthusiast.

 Locals call this church “The Big Church.”
 Incorporated to its might is the beautiful Gothic architecture prominent to Europeans during the construction of this church.